girishji/vimcomplete/README.md

 #### Commands

-To enable and disable plugin,
+You can enable or disable the plugin anytime using commands.

 ```
 :VimCompleteEnable
 :VimCompleteDisable
 ```

-To view which completion modules are enabled for a file,
+Following command shows which completion modules are active for a current buffer,

 ```
 :VimCompleteCompletors